Actindo-AG/Documentation/Channels/Integration/04_ConfigureOrdersReturns.md

 ## Configure the return import

 Configure the time interval at which the returns will be automatically downloaded.
-You can confgure a different intervall for each connection.
+You can configure a different interval for each connection.

 #### Prerequisites